masupert/BeyondTheTorchlight/07 - Combat.md

 ## Combat Example

-/Images/Combat/Combat Example -1.png
+Combat Example -1.png

-Riddic, Elsa, Tahula and Breyer are in a tavern and a  fight breaks out with a squad of bandits.
+Riddic, Elsa, Tahula and Breyer are in a tavern and a fight breaks out with a group of bandits.
 The party rolls for *Initiative*, with everyone succeeding their Dexterity Save except Tahula.

 The bandits have more characters than can fit in the Steadied stance and will place one bandit in the Aggressive Stance.